-Nevada had a lower field goal percentage for the second half of 41.18.
-Their three point percentage was just as good as their field goal percentage.
+Nevada had a lower field goal percentage for the second half, 41.18.
+Their three point percentage was just as good as their field goal.
 Nevada made six out of 15 three pointers.

 Tré Coleman got back in his groove, scoring five points and getting four rebounds.
 Coleman has not been able to rack up points in two consecutive games until tonight.
 In the previous game against Washington, he got four points.
 Although the numbers aren’t high, the sophomore is increasing his consistency.

 Sherfield was so close to getting a triple-double in tonight’s game.
 He had 24 points, 10 assists and eight rebounds.
 Sherfield would have needed to get two more rebounds to achieve the triple-double.
 Nevada has not had a player do this in over 42 years.
 Sherfields performance tonight got him his third career double-double.

 With Steve Alford, head coach, being out due to COVID-19, the team was run by assistant coaches Kory Barnett and Bill Duany and the director of player development Glen Worley.
 Some coaches and players were wearing masks while on the bench.